TaoK/poor-mans-t-sql-formatter-npm-cli/README.md

 A command-line SQL formatter that runs in pretty much any environment (as long as node.js is installed).

-It is based on the Poor Man's T-SQL Formatter NPM package (poor-mans-t-sqlformatter), which in turn is based on the C# library of the same name (https://github.com/TaoK/PoorMansTSqlFormatter).
+It is based on the Poor Man's T-SQL Formatter NPM package (poor-mans-t-sql-formatter), which in turn is based on the C# library of the same name ( https://github.com/TaoK/PoorMansTSqlFormatter ).

 This formatter should be equivalent in functionality to the C# command-line formatter that's existed for a few years (downloadable at http://architectshack.com/PoorMansTSqlFormatter.ashx), with two major differences: